Home | Our Mission | ElectrAtest Lounge

 On completion, certified documentation would be provided including all instrument reading.

-(a) SHEET A - Particulars of installation including supply characteristics and main earthing and bonding details.
+(a) Page 3 - Particulars of installation including supply characteristics and main earthing and bonding details.

 The report shall be set out as follows: